Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

 Lopez-Galvan also played at weddings, quinceañeras and an American Legion bar and grill, mixing Tejano, Mexican and Spanish music with R&B and hip hop.
 Izurieta and Ramirez said Lopez-Galvan’s family is active in the Latino community and her father founded the city’s first mariachi group, Mariachi Mexico, in the 1980s.

-At a children’s hospital, an official said Thursday that nine of the 12 patients they received from the celebration have been released.
-Of the 11 children they treated between 6 and 15, nine of them had gunshot wounds.
-All were expected to recover.
+At a children’s hospital, an official said Thursday that 11 children were brought to the hospital, with nine suffering gunshot wounds.
+Three children were still being treated, and all were expected to recover.

 The police chief said the parade likely attracted 1 million people in the city with a population of about 470,000 people and a metropolitan area of about 2 million.
 But the gunshots sent fans who had come out to cheer their team scrambling for safety.